sangaj/Coursera_GCD_Project/README.md

-# Course project for GCD
+# Course project for Getting and Cleaning Data
 The goal of this course project is to prepare a tidy data set for later analysis.

 # Data background